 Before we begin, let's clarify.
 Are crisps and crumbles the same thing?
 No, they are not!
 All crisps are crumbles but not all crumbles are crisps.

 A crisp is a specific type of crumble.
-A “crumble” can refer to any dessert with a crumb topping, but when we say crisp, we are directly implying there is going to be a crumbly oat topping.
+A "crumble" can refer to any dessert with a crumb topping, but when we say crisp, we are directly implying there is going to be a crumbly oat topping.
+Want to try a crumble that isn't a crisp?
+Our easy Crumble Topping is here to help!

 A crisp topping will always contain whole oats, also known as old-fashioned or rolled oats.
 Okay, now back to baking.